Updated: Feb 9

 Matting is the most common problem we see.
 It occurs when a dog isn't brushed thoroughly or often enough.
-Mats are similar to getting 'rats' in your hair, but on a much bigger scale.
+Mats are similar to getting tangles in your hair, but on a much bigger scale.

 How They Form